-We propose a matrix completion algorithm for matrices where the columns appear in clusters.
-The algorithm estimates the similarity between every pair of points using partial distances, computed from the entries of their commonly observed indices.
-It is shown that the similarity matrix can be reliably estimated from partial distances, and used to aid the recovery process.
-It is observed that the proposed algorithm with the estimated similarity matrix performs very well for wellseparated clusters where the coherence of the difference between columns from different clusters is low.
+We propose a convex clustering and reconstruction algorithm for data with missing entries.
+The algorithm uses a similarity measure between every pair of points to cluster and recover the data.
+The cluster centres can be recovered reliably when the ground-truth similarity matrix is available.
+Moreover, the similarity matrix can also be reliably estimated from the partially observed data, when the clusters are well-separated and the coherence of the difference between points from different clusters is low.
+The algorithm performs well using the estimated similarity matrix on a simulated dataset.
 The method is also successful in reconstructing images from under-sampled Fourier data.